-This section defines and describes, in alphabetical order, the constants and types used in Turbo Graphix Toolbox routines.
+This section defines and describes, in alphabetical order, the constants and types used in Turbo Pascal Graphix Toolbox routines.
 Each constant or type is first defined, then described in detail as it applies to various procedures and functions.
-The Turbo Graphix file-either TYPEDEF.SYS or GRAPHIX.SYS-that contains the constant or type is given in brackets next to the constant or type name.
+The Turbo Pascal Graphix file that contains the constant or type is given in brackets next to the constant or type name.

-To customize your application, you can change some of the constants and types by altering the TYPEDEF.SYS or GRAPHIX.SYS file; however, this should be done with great care, and only after you have made certain that you thoroughly understand the Turbo Graphix Toolbox program.
+To customize your application, you can change some of the constants and types by altering the GDRIVER.PAS file; however, this should be done with great care, and only after you have made certain that you thoroughly understand the Turbo Pascal Graphix Toolbox program.
 Otherwise, a system crash or other unpredictable disasters could occur.

-AspectFactor [GRAPHIX.SYS]
+AspectFactor [GDRIVER.PAS]

-Declaration const AspectFactor:real = (depends on system);
+Declaration const AspectFactor = (depends on system);

 - Purpose AspectFactor is used to adjust the aspect ratio (horizontal-to-vertical ratio) of a circle or ellipse so that a true circle is drawn on a particular physical screen using a particular graphics board.
 Without this adjustment, a circle may be drawn in a distorted way-too tall or too wide.
 This is because the horizontal-to-vertical ratio varies on different monitors. - Remarks The graphics system multiplies the aspect ratio for a given circle or ellipse by the value of AspectFactor (which varies with the particular hardware screen installed) to create the desired shape.
 Multiplying AspectFactor by a constant creates ellipses with the same width, but with different heights.
-AspectFactor \times 1 creates a true circle on any screen, while AspectFactor × 2 gives an ellipse that is twice as tall as it was, and AspectFactor \div 2 gives one that is half as tall as it was.
+AspectFactor $\times 1$ creates a true circle on any screen, while AspectFactor $\times 2$ gives an ellipse that is twice as tall as it was, and AspectFactor $\div 2$ gives one that is half as tall as it was.
 Varying the aspect ratio varies the height of the drawn figure while keeping the width constant.
-Thus, if three circles are drawn with aspect ratios of AspectFactor - 2, AspectFactor, and AspectFactor \times 2, respectively, the three figures will be tangent to each other at their leftmost and rightmost points, but not at their top and bottom points. - Remarks This constant should not be altered, since it is specific to the graphics hardware in your system.
+Thus, if three circles are drawn with aspect ratios of AspectFactor $\div 2$, AspectFactor, and AspectFactor $\times 2$, respectively, the three figures will be tangent to each other at their leftmost and rightmost points, but not at their top and bottom points.

+Remarks This constant should not be altered, since it is specific to the graphics hardware in your system.

-BackgroundArray [TYPEDEF.SYS]
+BackgroundArray [GDRIVER.PAS]